2020 Federal Standard of Excellence

 5.1 Did the agency have a strategic data plan, including an open data policy?
 (Example: Evidence Act 202(c), Strategic Information Resources Plan)

-- DOL’s open government plan was last updated in 2016, and subsequent updates have been delayed in anticipation of the formal release of the Federal Data Strategy and the Evidence Act.
+- DOL’s open government plan was last updated in 2016, and subsequent updates are being considered after the formal release of the Federal Data Strategy and the Evidence Act.

 - The Department has consistently sought to make as much data available to the public regarding its activities as possible.
 Examples of this include DOL’s Public Enforcement Database, which makes available records of activity from the worker protection agencies and the Office of Labor Management Standards’ online public disclosure room.